medreres/weather/README.md

 # Weather App
-This is a React.ts application that could be installed on your device and be used offline.
+This is a React.ts application that provides all the basic functionality you expect from a weather app
 ![Home page](./readme/desktop.png)

 # Installation